Our Volunteers

 Carrie Brown-Kornarens

 Carrie Brown-Kornarens is a birder, wildlife enthusiast, ceramicist, motion graphics designer, organic gardener, and permaculturalist.
 Although, she grew up on multiple military bases in the US and abroad, she has lived in Southern California for most of her life.
 She has been a volunteer with the LA Raptor study for a couple years, and is continuing to learn about birds daily.
 Carrie lives in the hills of Los Feliz nestling Griffith Park, and her yard is a wildlife habitat.
-The area she lives in is a high fire zone, and she’s looking forward to volunteering with Project Phoenix to observe the affects smoke has on birds.
+The area she lives in is a high fire zone, and she’s looking forward to volunteering with Project Phoenix to observe the impact smoke has on birds.

 Connect with Carrie via her Instagram and her iNaturalist!